 Retirement accounts have become a favored asset to leave to charity because of the possibility that the retirement assets will be taxed twice once in the owner's estate and again when they are paid to children or other heirs.
-As a qualified charity, however, we pay no tax on any gifted assets-the entire amount goes toward supporting our mission.
+Leaving these assets to a tax-exempt charity lets you avoid this double taxation.